First Ever Street Mural by a Blind Artist for World Sight Day

 His artistic collaborator on the mural, Rubin415, adds: “Being in New York you’re already exposed to graffiti and street art, so it’s hard to really make people stop.
 After we’d finished, I had one guy come up to me and he was like ‘what does it mean?’.
 That’s the perfect reaction.
 I think what we created makes people stop and think and it’s a better way to reach out to people with the important message from the artwork.”

-The See Now campaign aims to mobilise millions to take action and unlock eye health funding, taking a collaborative approach by working closely with various partners in the eye health sector.
-See Now has became the leading eye health organisation on social media, reaching more than 25 million people.
+The See Now campaign aims to mobilize millions to take action and unlock eye health funding, taking a collaborative approach by working closely with various partners in the eye health sector.
+See Now has became the leading eye health organization on social media, reaching more than 25 million people.
 The Sight Simulator was so popular, it had 100,000+ visitors in just four hours of launching.

 For more information on the See Now initiative, please visit wsd.seenow.org